 While adding a new business rule or modifying an existing one, you can edit the rule's condition.
-To do so, select the relevant wrench icon in the Condition section.
+To do so, select the relevant wrench button in the Condition section.
 You are taken to the Edit Condition page.

 Using the three sections on the left side of the page, you can change the criteria that Persons must meet in order to qualify for the business rule.
 On the right, you can see a dynamically-updated list of qualifying Persons.

-Here, you can choose whether the rule applies to employees with active or inactive employment contracts.
+Here, you can choose whether the rule applies to Persons with active or inactive employment contracts.
 An active contract is one whose start date is before today, and whose end date is after today.

 This section is only shown if the selected contract status is Active.
 You can modify the number of days before contract start, or after contract end, that the business rule will apply.
 For example, if you want a rule that applies five days before contract start, put the number "5" in the Days Before Start box.

-Here, you can create additional filters to narrow down the list of qualifying persons.
+Here, you can create additional filters to narrow down the list of qualifying Persons.
 Filters can be based on the following data from your source system:

 - Person attributes